Production of Ben-Hur (1959 film): Chariot race sequence

 The chariot race in Ben-Hur was directed by Andrew Marton and Yakima Canutt, filmmakers who often acted as second unit directors on other people's films.
 Each man had an assistant director, who shot additional footage.
 Among these were Sergio Leone, who was senior assistant director in the second unit and responsible for retakes.
 William Wyler shot the "pageantry" sequence that occurs before the race, scenes of the jubilant crowd, and the victory scenes after the race concludes.
 The "pageantry" sequence before the race begins is a shot-by-shot remake of the same sequence from the 1925 silent film version.
 Wyler added the parade around the track because he knew that the chariot race would be primarily composed of close-up and medium shots.
 To impress the audience with the grandeur of the arena, Wyler added the parade in formation (even though it was not historically accurate).

 The original screenwriter, Karl Tunberg, had written just three words ("the chariot race") to describe the now-famous sequence, and no other writer had enlarged on his description.
-Marton and Canutt wrote 38 pages of script which outlined every aspect of the race, including action, stunts, and camera shots and angles.
+Marton and Canutt wrote 38 pages of script that outlined every aspect of the race, including action, stunts, camera shots and angles.
 According to editor John Dunning, producer Sam Zimbalist was deeply involved in the planning and shooting of the chariot sequence, and the construction of the arena.

 Set design

 The chariot arena was modeled on a historic circus in Jerusalem.
 Covering 18 acre, it was the largest film set ever built at that time.
 Constructed at a cost of $1 million, it took a thousand workmen more than a year to carve the oval out of a rock quarry.
 The racetrack featured 1500 ft long straightaways and five-story-high grandstands.
 Over 250 mi of metal tubing were used to erect the grandstands.
 Matte paintings created the illusion of upper stories of the grandstands and the background mountains.
 The production crew researched ancient Roman racetracks, but were unable to determine what a historic track surface was like.
 The crew decided to create their own racecourse surface, one that would be hard enough to support the steel-rimmed chariot wheels but soft enough to not harm the horses after hundreds of laps.
-The construction crew laid down a bed of crushed rock topped by a layer of ground lava and finely ground yellow rock.
+The construction crew laid down a bed of crushed rock topped by a layer of ground lava and fine-ground yellow rock.
 More than 40000 ST of sand were brought in from beaches on the Mediterranean to cover the track.
-Other elements of the circus were also historically accurate.
-Imperial Roman racecourses featured a raised 10 ft high spina (the center section), metae (columnar goalposts at each end of the spina), dolphin-shaped lap counters, and carceres (the columned building in the rear which housed the cells where horses waited prior to the race).
+Other elements of the circus were historically accurate.
+Imperial Roman racecourses featured a raised 10 ft high spina (the center section), metae (columnar goalposts at each end of the spina), dolphin-shaped lap counters, and carceres (the columned building in the rear, which housed the cells where horses waited prior to the race).
 The four statues atop the spina were 30 ft high.
-A chariot track identical in size was constructed next to the set and used to train the horses and lay out camera shots.
+A chariot track identical in size was constructed next to the set and used to train the horses and lay out the camera shots.